tensorpack/tensorpack/docs/tutorial/trainer.md

 1. Data-parallel multi-GPU training, where a replicate is built on each GPU.
 2. Automatically building the graph for inference, where a replicate is built under inference mode.

+You'll specify a tower function when you use `TowerTrainer`.
+The function needs to follow some conventions:

+1. It will always be called under a :class:`TowerContext`. which will contain information about reuse, training/inference, scope name, etc.
+2. It might get called multiple times for data-parallel training or inference.
+3. To respect variable reuse, use `tf.get_variable` instead of `tf.Variable` in the function.

 ### MultiGPU Trainers